Boy's body found in freezer; boyfriend of mother arrested - NewsBreak

 The woman worked until December as a phlebotomist, a health care technician collecting blood samples from patients, before Stubbs said her work received a text message that she quit.

-Although handcuffed during vehicle trips, the mother found a pen and pad of sticky notes in the car and was able, when Toseland wasn't looking, “to write notes, little by little, and hide them,” Stubbs said in a statement.
-On Tuesday, her daughter was able to deliver about nine little notes to her teacher.

-Police said the notes said the woman was being held against her will, "did not know the whereabouts of her toddler and ... believed the child was possibly deceased.”
+The notes she sent with her daughter to school said she was being held against her will, "did not know the whereabouts of her toddler and ... believed the child was possibly deceased,” police said.

 Police said in a statement the woman told detectives she had been abused by Toseland and was not allowed to leave the house alone or enter the garage.